lulu-cao/blog-cms-django/README.md

 * `/rss-feeds/` - user RSS feeds
 * `/users/` - user id

-## Start the App
+## Development
 1. Install Docker VS Code extension
-2. Reopen the repo in the docker container
+2. Reopen the repo in the docker container using Dockerfile
 3. Install dependencies, apply database migrations, and start the app
     ```
     pipenv shell
     pipenv install
     pipenv run python manage.py migrate
     pipenv run python manage.py runserver
+    pipenv run python manage.py createsuperuser
     ```
+4. CMS will be running at http://localhost:8000/admin/.
+API can be accessed at http://localhost:8000/api/.

+## Tests
+1. To run a single test, use `pytest -q <file_path>`. `-q` quiets the output to make it brief.
+2. To run all tests, use `pytest`.
+It will run all files named as `tests.py` or `test_*.py` or `*_tests.py` in the current directory and its subdirectories.

 ## Deployment
 Contact Lulu Cao for access to heroku app.